upbound/docs/content/xp-arch-framework/building-apis/building-apis-xrds.md

 If you are coming from traditional Infrastructure as Code (IaC) tooling such as Terraform or AWS CloudFormation, these tools also have resource representation that maps to underlying APIs in a provider.
 These IaC tool resources usually map one-to-one to equivalent Crossplane provider managed resources.
 You can use this to inform which Crossplane managed resources you need to compose.
 {{< /hint >}}

 If you don't have existing IaC tooling definitions to inform which resources you need to compose, you can use the [Upbound Marketplace’s](https://marketplace.upbound.io/) API documentation feature.
 In the Marketplace, search for a resource you want to create.
 Within that resource's API documentation, under the `spec.forProvider` struct, look for properties that have a naming pattern like `<resource>Ref` or `<resource>IdSelector`.
 These are properties which may indicate that, in order for your desired resource to be created, you may need to provide references to _other_ resources.
-NOTE: This tip is a heuristic, not a firm requirement.
+Be advised, this tip is a heuristic, not a firm requirement.

 As an example, consider the provider-aws `Instance` resource for an EC2 Instance.
 You can see below there is a reference to a networkInterface, indicating this is another resource you may choose to create in Crossplane and then reference in your Instance resource.